-A growing number of CMMS software users want to have the ability to access their application via any computer or device with Internet access at any location.
-Cloud-based maintenance software that is hosted by the vendor enables users to experience the benefits offered by maintenance software without the large initial investment.
-Users who want On-Premise (licensed) software also have a Cloud add-on module that allow you to access your complete EAM system from a remote location on any computer with a network or Internet connection.
+A growing number of CMMS software users want the ability to access their application via any computer or device with Internet access from any location.
+Cloud-based maintenance software hosted by the vendor enables users to experience the benefits offered by maintenance software without the large initial investment.
+Users who want on-premise (licensed) software also have a cloud option allowing you to access your complete EAM system from a remote location on any computer with a network or Internet connection.

 3. Business intelligence

 The improvement of analysis and reporting tools in maintenance software has been an important development in recent years.
 In order to meet performance targets, maintenance managers must have access to up-to-date and accurate data at a glance.
 Business intelligence dashboards give maintenance managers a quick and effective way to analyze key performance indicators (KPIs).
 The data can be displayed in graphs, charts, and tables.

 4. Aging workforce

 The workforce is aging and more baby boomers are retiring.
 Owing to the shifting workforce, companies need a way to digitize their longtime employees’ knowledge, so they can pass it down to the next generation of maintenance technicians.
 Using maintenance software can be a helpful way to record and store the collective knowledge of employees.
 You can use it to document technical knowledge and create work plans.

 5. Customers want more than just a software vendor